vstirbu/vstirbu.github.com/about.md

 I'm a Romanian living in Tampere, Finland.

-I'm software architect at [Nokia Technologies](http://company.nokia.com/en/our-businesses#nokia-technologies) where I'm working with web technologies developing front-end and back-end solutions.
+I'm principal engineer at [Nokia Technologies](http://company.nokia.com/en/our-businesses#nokia-technologies) where I'm working with web technologies developing front-end and back-end solutions.

 The opinions expressed here are my own.